SWFSC/viame-web-noaa-gcp/docs/admin-server-migration.md

 ## Default and Web VM

 The default and web VMs both store user data, and thus care should be taken before destroying these VMs.
-If these resources do need to be destroyed and recreated, e.g., to move from a Dev to a Prod project, then you can either a) restore a snapshot (link todo) or b) follow the instructions below to avoid losing any user data.
+If these resources do need to be destroyed and recreated, e.g., to move from a Dev to a Prod project, then you can either a) [restore a snapshot](https://cloud.google.com/compute/docs/disks/restore-snapshot) or b) follow the instructions below to avoid losing any user data.

 Migrating to a different server should be as easy as copying a few directories from the web server node (web VM).
 Everything is in /var/lib/docker/volumes (assuming you haven't modified the "data-root" in /etc/docker/daemon.json).